Certification Requirements

 Student hours Max 100 hours - outreach / event only (hands on hours documented)

-For a detailed explanation or clarification of all requirements, members should consult the Candidate Handbook and/or contact the Membership Secretary at membership@csmta.ca.
+For a detailed explanation or clarification of all requirements, members should consult the Candidate Handbook and/or contact the Membership Committee at membership@csmta.ca.

 Book Resources and Recommended Reading

-CSMTA maintains a recommended reading list and educational/book resources in your Candidate Handbook.
+CSMTA maintains a recommended reading list and educational/book resources in the Examination Guidelines.

 These resources assist you in acquiring the necessary academic knowledge to pass and succeed in both the